mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="controlbehaviour"></a>
 ### Setting Control Behaviour

-The `CustomViewBehaviour' enum specifies the following behaviour:-
+The `CustomViewBehaviour` enum specifies the following behaviour:-

 | Behaviour                            | Description                                                                                                    |
 |--------------------------------------|----------------------------------------------------------------------------------------------------------------|